fmaestre98/fmaestre98/README.md

 # Hello there‼👋👨‍💻

-I am a passionate software developer with over 1 year of experience, specializing in backend and mobile development.
-My journey in programming began in 2016 when I enrolled at the University of Informatics Sciences to pursue a degree in Computer Science Engineering.
-During my university years, I actively participated in programming events and competitions such as the Global Game Jam and the ICPC competitions, qualifying twice for the Caribbean finals.
+I am a passionate software developer with over two years of professional experience, specializing in backend and mobile development.
+My programming journey began in 2016 when I enrolled at the University of Informatics Sciences to pursue a degree in Computer Science Engineering.
+Throughout my university years, I actively participated in programming events and competitions, including the Global Game Jam and the ICPC, where I qualified twice for the Caribbean finals.
+I gained valuable experience during my professional internships in my third and fourth years, developing plugins for ProcessMaker using PHP and ExtJS.
+My primary expertise lies in backend development with Java and mobile development with Flutter, but I am also very interested in Kotlin technologies, including native Android development and Kotlin Multiplatform (KMP), as well as their applications in backend development.

-I completed professional internships during my third and fourth year of studies, where I worked with PHP and Extjs to develop plugins for ProccesMaker.
-Amid the COVID-19 quarantine and the transition to remote classes in my final year of studies, I secured my first professional remote job with a startup.
-Despite academic and work responsibilities, I temporarily had to leave my job and school to fulfill 18 months of active military service, aiming to free myself from certain military obligations.

-Upon completing my military service, I rejoined the same startup team in a remote capacity and subsequently began working on my thesis, the final requirement for obtaining a degree in Computer Science Engineering.
-My dedication to software development, ability to adapt to new challenges, and experience in remote work environments have allowed me to grow professionally and successfully tackle various projects and responsibilities.

 ## Skills

-- **Programming languages:**  Java, Kotlin, PHP, JavaScript, Dart.
+- **Programming languages:** Kotlin, Java, PHP, JavaScript, Dart.
 - **Frameworks/Libraries:** Jetpack Compose, Spring Boot, Node.js, Flutter.
 - **Databases:** MySQL, GraphQL, MongoDB.